thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### Why can I add files to `/` path in VMOS?
-System partition in vmos is read-write.
+System partition in vmos is read-write with user permission.
 So i can add files to `/` without root.

 ### Does VMOS support Magisk or SuperSU?